My family, friend or partner has asked me to leave

 Working with the council

 You should contact us before moving out of your home or ending your tenancy, we can work with you to find a solution.
 Most importantly, do not delay contacting us until you have nowhere to stay.
+It is much better for us to try and prevent you becoming homeless in the first place or to help you look for a planned move.

 If you need more advice and help, contact us as soon as you know you could lose your accommodation.
 Do not wait until you have nowhere to stay.
 You can work with us to help you find a solution.
 If you want to work with us, the first step is for you to provide us with some information about you and your situation.